-People with severe respiratory conditions (e.g., cystic fibrosis, severe asthma, or COPD)
+People with severe respiratory conditions (e.g., cystic fibrosis, severe asthma, or severe COPD)

-People with rare diseases or inborn errors of metabolism that increase the risk of infections (e.g., sickle cell anaemia, severe combined immunodeficiency)
+People with rare diseases that significantly increase the risk of infections (e.g., sickle cell anaemia, severe combined immunodeficiency)

 People on immunosuppression therapies sufficient to significantly increase the risk of infection